sryzycki/random-angular-library-test/README.md

 **Code scaffolding**
 - [ ] set CLI config with default “viewEncapsulation” setting to "None"
 - [ ] set CLI config with default “export” setting (AFAIR to do with whether or not to export the component?)

-## Development server

-Run `npm start` for a dev server.
-Navigate to `http://localhost:7890/`.
-The app will automatically reload if you change any of the source files.

 ## How to theme a component